harrison-anth/sc_msi/manifests/README.md

-# had to remove SRR12397032 from manifest file, as it for some reason fails to finish running with scATOMIC
+#This README contains information on how to structure the manifest files for use with the SC-MSI Snakemake pipeline.

+## Matrix file format

+## BAM file format